raine/ghtool/README.md

 `ghtool` is a command-line tool, created to provide easy access and interaction with GitHub Actions checks.
 It allows developers to quickly identify failing tests, linting issues, and typecheck errors directly from the terminal.
-It reduces the need for manually sifting through logs, enabling you to directly address the issues.
+It reduces the need for manually sifting through logs and navigating the GitHub UI.

+Especially useful when working with large codebases where test suite runs sharded across multiple jobs.

 See the [demo](#demo).

 ## Key features

-- List failing tests across all jobs
+- List failing tests across all jobs, currently only for Jest
-- List linting issues across all jobs
+- List linting issues across all jobs, currently only for ESLint
-- List typecheck errors across all jobs
+- List typecheck errors across all jobs, currently only for TypeScript

 ## Installation